See a list of Social Work Programs by Clicking Here!

 Job Growth, Salary, and Related Fields

-There is expected to be increased growth in the field of social work as social issues continue to arise from a all parts of life.
+There is expected to be an estimated job growth in the field of social work of 12% which is nearly twice the national average as social issues continue to arise from a all parts of life.
 As a result, individuals will be able to find work with comparative ease, particularly in the areas of social work that have higher than normal turnover.
-Social workers on average make approximately $40,000 per year.
-Entry level position for those who have a bachelor's degree averages around $30,000 per year, and increases with more advanced degrees and experience.
+The median annual income of social workers is $46,890 and wage income tends to grow with more advanced degrees and experience.
+The BLS estimates some 74,800 jobs will be created within social work in the coming decade.
+If you are considering a career in Social Work, you may also want to consider a degree in sociology, psychology or criminology.